sveltejs/svelte/site/content/tutorial/15-context/01-context-api/text.md

 const key = {};
 ```

 We can use anything as a key — we could do `setContext('mapbox', ...)` for example.
-The downside of using a string is that different component libraries might accidentally use the same one; using an object literal  means the keys are guaranteed not to conflict in any circumstance, even when you have multiple different contexts operating across many component layers.
-Note that you have to import the object literal to reference it; just typing `{}` will not work.
+The downside of using a string is that different component libraries might accidentally use the same one; using an object literal means the keys are guaranteed not to conflict in any circumstance (since an object only has referential equality to itself, i.e. `{} !== {}` whereas `"x" === "x"`), even when you have multiple different contexts operating across many component layers.

-> The keys behave in this way because of how the equality operator works in Javascript: [objects are only considered equal if the objects refer to the same actual object, while strings are considered equal if their contents are the same](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators).
-You can test this by opening your browser's console and typing `({} === {})` (evaluates to `false`), as opposed to `("foo" === "foo")` or `const a = {}; a === a;` (both evaluate to `true`).

-## Context is not reactive
-Context is not inherently reactive.
-If you need context values to be reactive, then you can pass a store into context, which *will* be reactive.
+ > Remember that context is not inherently reactive.
+If you need context values to be reactive then you can pass a store into context, which *will* be reactive.